Discover more from Jokermen

 Warren Zevon: Mutineer with Steven Hyden

-A heartfelt conversation about a criminally underappreciated album by a criminally underappreciated artist with Steven, an expert in criminally underappreciated music.
+A heartfelt conversation about a nearly-forgotten record with our friend and partner Steven, a fellow Excitable Boy.
 Just wait ’til you learn what “Monkey Wash, Donkey Rinse” is about.

 Walter Becker: 11 Tracks of Whack with @baddantakes

-An incredibly fun talk about an incredibly fun album, the 1994 solo debut from Steely Dan’s Walter Becker.
+An incredibly fun talk about one of the greatest discoveries we’ve made during the podcast: the 1994 solo debut from Steely Dan’s Walter Becker.
 All the agony and ennui of the Dan with cutting-edge computerized percussion and positively ferocious riffs.

 Girls: Album